unexpectedness/threading/README.md

 **All of the arrows below come with both a `->` variant and a `->>` variant.**

-**All of their arguments are forms in which the threading form will be injected, either at the beginning or the end, depending on which variant is used.**
+**All of their arguments are forms in which the threaded form will be injected, either at the beginning or the end, depending on which variant is used.**

 As such each argument of these threading arrows can be considered as a **threading slot**.